krz/krz.github.io/_posts/2019-02-03-linear-regression.md

 ## Tensorflow

 For completeness, let's fit the same model in Tensorflow.
-Through the keras API, fitting as linear model is super simple:
+Through the keras API, fitting a linear model is super simple:

 ```python
 import tensorflow as tf